On the existence of curves with $A_k$-singularities on $K3$-surfaces: Tangent spaces and a new regularity condition

 In this case, we also say that the equisingular ideal imposes linearly independent conditions to curves in $|D|.$ \end{definition} We also recall the inclusion $J\subset I\subset A,$ where $A$ is the conductor ideal.

 Throughout this paper we will be interested in curves with $A_k$-singularities.
-An $A_k$-singularity has analytic equation $y^2=x^{k+1}.$ Every plane curve singularity of multiplicity $2$ is an $A_k$-singularity for a certain $k\geq 1.$ In particular, two singularities of multiplicity $2$ are analytically equivalent if and only if they are equisingular.
+An $A_k$-singularity has analytic equation $y^2=x^{k+1}.$ Every plane curve singularity of multiplicity $2$ is an $A_k$-singularity for a certain $k\geq 1.$ In particular, two singularities of multiplicity $2$ are analytically equivalent if and only if they are topologically equivalent.